filecoin-project/filecoin-docs/content/en/reference/built-in-actors/overview/index.md

 1. The storage provider is awarded storage power based on whether the proof is valid or not.
 1. The [`StoragePowerActor`](#storagepoweractor) accounts for the storage power.
 1. During block validation, the `StoragePowerActor`'s state, which includes information on storage power allocated to each storage provider, is read.
-1. Using the state information, the consensus mechanism randomly awards blocks to the storage providers with the most power, and the [`RewardActor`](#rewardactor) sends Fil to storage providers.
+1. Using the state information, the consensus mechanism randomly awards blocks to the storage providers with the most power, and the [`RewardActor`](#rewardactor) sends FIL to storage providers.

 ## Blocks